kroxylicious/design/proposals/001-ClusterRepresentation.md

 - additions to or removal from the list of clusters being exposed by Kroxylicious.

 We want to support TLS connections for both the downstream (client to kroxylicious) and the upstream (kroxylicious to cluster).
 For convience in development and test use-cases we want to support non-TLS too.
-As the Apache Kafka protocol does not have an analogue of the [Http Host: header](https://www.rfc-editor.org/rfc/rfc2616#section-14.23), this means that Kroxylicious must be capable of exposing a separate socket per exposed broker in order fo traffic to be routed to the correct broker.
-In the TLS case, SNI can be used.
+As the Apache Kafka protocol does not have an analogue of the [Http Host: header](https://www.rfc-editor.org/rfc/rfc2616#section-14.23), this means that Kroxylicious must be capable of exposing a separate socket per exposed broker in order for traffic to be routed to the correct broker.
+In the TLS case, SNI can be used as an alternative to socket per broker.

 Filter implementations require knowledge of the current upstream to downstream broker mapping.
 This proposal will define an API.